 I keep trying and honestly, I suck at these types of attractions.
 Hopefully this year I will be able to get it done!

-17 – Delight in afternoon tea at the Garden View Tea Room at Disney’s Grand Floridian Resort and Spa.
+17 – Delight in Afternoon Tea at the Garden View Tea Room in Disney’s Grand Floridian Resort & Spa

 18 – Do all four Walt Disney World theme parks in one day.